ItistheJerry/SS-26-IIT-JAMMU-Learning/README.md

-IoT & Drones-IIT JAMMU SUMMER SCHOOL 2026
+IoT & Drones-IIT JAMMU SS Internship 2026
-This repository contains my projects and code from the IoT & Drones Summer School Program at IIT Jammu (2026).
+This repository contains my projects and code from the IoT & Drones SS Internship Program at IIT Jammu (2026).

 About Me
 My name is Samyak Jain.